fogonwater/we-are-here/2_water_air/README.md

 The charts were created using NIWA’s “eleven-station series” long-term temperature data.
 We opted to only use ten of the eleven stations as Molesworth ceased operation in 1994.
 NIWA has published an Excel spreadsheet of anomaly data for these stations, which ends at 2009.
 Under the advice of NIWA staff, we extended the data series beyond 2009 using data from CliFlo.
 We checked pre-2009 measurements from CliFlo against the supplied NIWA spreadsheet to ensure we were working with the correct data.

 The charts were produced in R using dplyr and ggplot2 (`207_rising_stations/viz_stations.R`).
-We exported the charts as vector graphics and finished the spread in Adobe Illustrator.
+We exported the charts as vector graphics with SVG crowbar and finished the spread in Adobe Illustrator.

 NIWA: 11-Station annual temperature series data (2009)